Clarksville & Montgomery County Tennessee Civil War Journey - Crossroads of Change 1861-1865

 The Civil War Trails program has installed more than 1,000 interpretive markers at Civil War sites in Virginia, Maryland, Tennessee, West Virginia and North Carolina.
 Driving tours following major campaigns have been created, and a series of regional brochures is available.

 Jump to Virginia, Maryland, Tennessee, West Virginia and North Carolina for a complete listing of Trails sites.
-Pick up printed Trails information at visitor centers in those states or fill out our Request Information Form to receive most of the Trails information by mail.
+Pick up printed Trails information at visitor centers in those states or fill out the Request Information Form to receive most of the Trails information by mail.

-You also may want to download pdf versions of the Trails maps from CivilWarTraveler.com/maps.
+Download pdf versions of the Trails maps from CivilWarTraveler.com/maps.

 Clarksville in the Civil War | back to top